Vaccine inequity: Inside the cutthroat race to secure doses

-2 of24 FILE - In this Tuesday Dec.
+4 of24 FILE - In this Tuesday Dec.
 8, 2020 file photo Margaret Keenan, 90, is applauded by staff as she returns to her ward after becoming the first patient in the United Kingdom to receive the Pfizer-BioNTech COVID-19 vaccine, at University Hospital, Coventry, England.
-(Jacob King/Pool via AP, File) Jacob King/AP Show More Show Less 3 of24
+(Jacob King/Pool via AP, File) Jacob King/AP Show More Show Less

-5 of24 FILE - In this Tuesday, April 13, 2021 file photo, Allison Richter receives the Moderna COVID-19 vaccine from volunteer RN Maggie Baker, during a vaccine event hosted by Nola Ready, where people received a free drink at the bar if they received a COVID-19 vaccine, at The Howling Wolf, a music venue and bar, in New Orleans.
-Gerald Herbert/AP Show More Show Less 6 of24
+7 of24 FILE - In this Tuesday, April 13, 2021 file photo, Allison Richter receives the Moderna COVID-19 vaccine from volunteer RN Maggie Baker, during a vaccine event hosted by Nola Ready, where people received a free drink at the bar if they received a COVID-19 vaccine, at The Howling Wolf, a music venue and bar, in New Orleans.
+Gerald Herbert/AP Show More Show Less

-8 of24 FILE - In this Wednesday, Jan.
+10 of24 FILE - In this Wednesday, Jan.
 27, 2021 file photo, motorists line up for COVID-19 vaccinations and testing in the parking lot of Dodger Stadium in Los Angeles.
-Jae C. Hong/AP Show More Show Less 9 of24
+Jae C. Hong/AP Show More Show Less

-10 of24 FILE - In this Friday, June 25, 2021 file photo, members of the Economic Freedom Fighters stage a protest in Pretoria, South Africa, demanding that vaccines from China and Russia be included in the country's vaccine rollout program.
-South Africa's third wave of COVID-19 infections is overwhelming the health system in Gauteng, the country's most populous province that is running out of beds to treat patients.
-Alet Pretorius/AP Show More Show Less

 11 of24 FILE - In this Thursday, March 4, 2021 file photo, residents wait 15 minutes after receiving a Pfizer vaccine during a COVID-19 vaccination campaign at the bull ring in Arnedo, northern Spain.
 Alvaro Barrientos/AP Show More Show Less 12 of24